 How do you know if you have malware?

-You may know you have malware by recognizing some common symptoms that could mean infection.
+You may know you have malware by recognizing common symptoms.
 There are some typical indicators that you have malware.
 For a more in-depth guide, you can read our article on how to detect malware on your computer.

 Some of the usual suspects are: